proc7ts/supply/README.md

 [reason]: #reason

-The reason why supply is cut off. `undefined` when the supply is not cut off.
+The reason why supply is cut off. `undefined` while the supply is not cut off.

 ### `whenOff(callback: (reason?: unknown) => void)`